Gaia DR3 Variable White Dwarfs vetted by ZTF: Data

 For the ZTF data, $\sigma(\bar{Zg})$ is calculated by dividing the time series standard deviation by the square root of the number of measurements in the Zg band.
 Figure~\ref{fig:comparison_precision} displays the error of the mean magnitude as a function of the mean magnitude in the G resp.
 Zg bands, computed on our previous star sample.
-It demonstrates that both \textit{Gaia} and ZTF have comparably low noise (below 10 milli-mag, for $G<18$) and confirms that ZTF data can be used to detect periodic signal from \textit{Gaia}'s variable white dwarf candidates even when photometric time series are unavailable in \textit{Gaia}.
-Moreover, ground-based surveys like ZTF typically have a spectral window with peaks around multiples of 1 cycle per day.
-In the case of \textit{Gaia}, the period of rotation is 6 hours, inducing peaks at multiples of 4 cycles per day.
+It demonstrates that both \textit{Gaia} and ZTF have comparably low noise (below 10 millimag, for $G<18$) and confirms that ZTF data can be used to detect periodic signals from \textit{Gaia}'s variable white dwarf candidates even when photometric time series are unavailable in \textit{Gaia}.
+Moreover, ground-based surveys like ZTF typically have a spectral window with peaks at multiples of one cycle per day.
+In the case of \textit{Gaia}, the period of rotation is six hours, inducing peaks at multiples of four cycles per day.
 This difference in survey cadence can lift aliasing ambiguities when combining the two surveys.

-\section{Selecting \textit{Gaia} DR3 variable white dwarf candidates}
+\section{Selecting \textit{Gaia}~DR3 variable white dwarf candidates}